-Main Difference Between Media Advisory & Press Release
+The Differences between Media Advisory vs Press Release

 Despite their similarities, a media advisory and a press release are actually two very different things.
 Knowing these differences will go a long way toward building credibility for you as the PR professional and getting the media attention.

-For starters, a media advisory serves as an invitation to an event and stimulates attendance before an upcoming event, such as grand opening, news conference, fashion shows or other noteworthy happenings.
+For starters, a media advisory is often sent as an email, it is an alert media email that acts as an invitation to an event and stimulates attendance before an upcoming event, such as grand opening, news conference, fashion shows or other noteworthy happenings.

-A press release has a different purpose.
+A press release serves a different purpose.
 It is rooted in storytelling, providing journalists key details for their articles or segment after an event takes place.
-Types of announcement include the launch of a new product, new hires, company milestones and more.
+Types of announcements include the launch of a new product, new hires, company milestones and more.

-A media advisory is a one-page document and is an abbreviated form of press release.
+A media advisory is a one-page document and is an abbreviated form of a press release.
 It will be set up on the page using the same format: Contact Information, Headline, Dateline, Introduction and so on.
-An advisory will contain less details and almost no commentary.
+An advisory will contain fewer details and almost no commentary.

 For press releases, they are sent at times appropriate to intent.
 Prior to an event, the media is given details intended to pique enough interest to feature it.
 They are also sent after an event as confirmation of the event to media outlets that received advisories prior to commencement.

 List the event, its participants, the date and location.
 Be sure to include the name and phone number of a contact person for the press.
 Briefly spell out the purpose of the event.
 Let broadcasters know if you’ll have video or a live feed.